weaverbel/intro-computational-thinking/index.md

 # An Introduction to Computational Thinking

-{% include figure.html img="stickies.jpb" alt="Sticky notes on a wall" width="75%" %}
+{% include figure.html img="stickies.jpg" alt="Sticky notes on a wall" caption="Photo by Alex Lion on Unsplash" width="75%" %}

 ### Topic and aims